nmshd/documentation/_docs_integrate/attribute-introduction.md

 In the wallet of the peer with whom the underlying RelationshipAttribute of the own shared RelationshipAttribute was shared, a corresponding peer shared RelationshipAttribute is created.
 It is also referred to as a peer shared ThirdPartyRelationshipAttribute.
-It can therefore be interpreted as a counterpart of an own shared ThirdPartyRelationshipAttribute.
+It can therefore be interpreted as the counterpart of an own shared ThirdPartyRelationshipAttribute.
 The `shareInfo.sourceAttribute` property of a peer shared ThirdPartyRelationshipAttribute is always undefined, as the own shared RelationshipAttribute used as the source can only be available locally to the `owner` of the RelationshipAttribute.

 #### Third party owned RelationshipAttributes